amta3208/TERRA.jl/README.md

 - `tools/run_terra.sh` – Convenience script for running the native executable (helpful for debugging outside of Julia).

-Running the MATLAB post-processor requires the location of your MATLAB root directiry to be added to your system `$PATH` variable, where  `MATLAB_ROOT_DIR` can be found by executing `matlabroot` into the Command Window in a session of the MATLAB application.
-Once located, the path can be appended in the bash configuration file by executing the following command in your shell:
+Running the MATLAB post-processor requires adding your MATLAB root directory to your system `$PATH` variable. `MATLAB_ROOT_DIR` can be found by running `matlabroot` in the MATLAB Command Window.
+Once located, append it in your shell configuration:

 ```bash
 export PATH="<MATLAB_ROOT_DIR>/bin:$PATH"